Healthdirect Free Australian health advice you can count on.

 Key facts

-• Problems with mental health are common, and not a sign of weakness.
-It can take courage to admit there's a problem and to reach out for help.
+• Problems with mental health are common and are not a sign of weakness.

-• Talk to people you trust, or seek professional support.
-There are also online resources to help you build mental wellbeing and address your mental health concerns.
+• There are online resources that can help you build your mental wellbeing and address mental health concerns.

 What is mental health?